getml/getml.com/src/docs/feature_engineering/feature_engineering.md

          t1.join_key,
          t1.time_stamp;
 ```
-RelMT features share some characteristics with Relboost features: Compare the example feature to the [Relboost feature][relboost_feature] above.
+RelMT features share some characteristics with Relboost features: Compare the example feature to the [Relboost feature][feature-engineering-relboost-feature] above.
 Both algorithms generate splits based on a combination of conditions (the `WHEN` part of the `CASE WHEN` statement above).
 But while Relboost learns weights for its leaves (the `THEN` part of the `CASE WHEN` statement), RelMT learns a linear model, allowing for linear combinations between columns from the population table and columns of a certain peripheral table.